MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

     }
     ```

-6. Continue adding the following code to return an array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects.
+6. Continue adding the following code to return an array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects.

     ```csharp
     return resultList.ToArray();